elastic/integrations/CONTRIBUTING.md

    has a volume mounted with the `public` directory.
 After every time you rebuild packages (`mage build`), all adjustments in packages will be propagated to the registry.

-3. Verify that your integration is available (in the right version), e.g. MySQL: http://localhost:8080/search?package=mysql (use `experimental=true` parameter if the package is in experimental version)
+3. Verify that your integration is available (in the right version), e.g. MySQL: http://localhost:8080/search?package=mysql (use
+   `experimental=true` parameter if the package is in experimental version.
+Alternatively set `release` to `beta` or higher in your package's `manifest.yml`, if appropriate.)

     ```json
     [